SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-25-shionogi-3clpro-inhib.md

 amino acids.

-Since it can't function like that, it has to be snipped up into pieces that form the functional proteins.
+Since it can't function like that, it has to be snipped up into pieces that form the individual functional proteins.
 That's the function of a protease (the "ase" ending indicates an enzyme, i.e., a protein that acts in some other chemical reaction, here like snipping up a polyprotein).
 The protease in question is
 [3C-like protease/3CLpro/Mpro](https://en.wikipedia.org/wiki/3C-like_protease): gum this